-- Shuttle: * Not in service for summer 2020 * The Old Québec Tours Orange Loop shuttle runs between the tourist information centre across from the Château Frontenac and Aquarium du Québec.
+- Shuttle: The Old Québec Tours Orange Loop shuttle runs between the tourist information centre across from the Château Frontenac and Aquarium du Québec.
 Only in summer.

 - City bus (RTC): Routes 13 and 25 take you close to the Aquarium.
 Get off at the “des Hôtels” stop (#1926).
 From there, it’s a 650 metre walk to the Aquarium (just under half a mile).